 There's more to Minnesota than 10,000 lakes.
-Try 11 million acres of public hunting land, 528 designated hunting areas in the ruffed grouse range covering nearly 1 million acres, 43 designated ruffed grouse management areas and 600 miles of hunter walking trails.
+Try 11 million acres of public hunting land, 528 designated hunting areas in the ruffed grouse range covering nearly 1 million acres, more than 40 designated ruffed grouse management areas and 600 miles of hunter walking trails.

 Grouse already know Minnesota is the perfect place.
 It's time you did, too.

 Sharp-tailed grouse and prairie chicken hunters can voluntarily submit samples from birds harvested in Minnesota for two DNR studies.
 One study aims to better understand how these birds move through the landscape.
 The other is assessing prairie grouse exposure to chemicals called neonicotinoids through consumption of treated seeds and other means.
 Hunters can choose to submit samples for either study or both.
 For both studies, GPS and personal data will not be made public.

 Help in DNR's landscape genetics study by submitting wings from sharp-tailed grouse and prairie chicken.